-The move to make voting a duty in local elections is bolstered by recent scholarship on how state and federal constitutions promote democracy and self-government.334 Most important in this regard is Nikolas Bowie's recent excavation of the history of the assembly clauses in the federal and state constitutions.
-335 Bowie traces the origins and motivations behind the original assembly in the constitutions that Pennsylvania, North Carolina, and Massachusetts drafted and ratified prior to the U.S. Constitution.
+The move to make voting a duty in local elections is bolstered by recent scholarship on how state and federal constitutions promote democracy and self-government.
+449 Most important in this regard is Nikolas Bowie's recent excavation of the history of the assembly clauses in the federal and state constitutions.
+450 Bowie traces the origins and motivations behind the original assembly in the constitutions that Pennsylvania, North Carolina, and Massachusetts drafted and ratified prior to the U.S. Constitution.
 Massachusetts had a tradition of colonial-era town meetings, but Pennsylvania and North Carolina, which did not have such traditions, adopted nearly identical clauses.
 In each case, the framers appear to have been motivated by the meetings that were called to decide democratically on matters of local governance in the years leading up to 1776.
-John Adams and Samuel Adams, who each wrote on the importance of popular sovereignty and a form of government modeled on town meetings, were involved in drafting the Massachusetts provision; they advised the framers of the Pennsylvania and North Carolina provisions.336 Bowie concludes that the history surrounding the drafting of these original assembly clauses demonstrates that "a central purpose of protecting the right to assemble was to protect self-government, not expression alone."337
+John Adams and Samuel Adams, who each wrote on the importance of popular sovereignty and a form of government modeled on town meetings, were involved in drafting the Massachusetts provision; they advised the framers of the Pennsylvania and North Carolina provisions.
+451 Bowie concludes that the history surrounding the drafting of these original assembly clauses demonstrates that "a central purpose of protecting the right to assemble was to protect self-government, not expression alone."452

 Assembly clauses now appear in 47 state constitutions.
-These were adopted from the late 1700s through the 1800s, often without debate, and typically with only minor modifications from the models set by Massachusetts, Pennsylvania, and North Carolina.338 In interpreting the meaning of these clauses, courts have looked to the intent of the framers of the constitutions from which the clauses were copied.
-An appeals court in Oregon, for example, recently traced the assembly clause included in that state's constitution in 1859 back to the context in which the clause had been adopted in Massachusetts.339
+These were adopted from the late 1700s through the 1800s, often without debate, and typically with only minor modifications from the models set by Massachusetts, Pennsylvania, and North Carolina.
+In interpreting the meaning of these clauses, courts have looked to the intent of the framers of the constitutions from which the clauses were copied.
+An appeals court in Oregon, for example, recently traced the assembly clause included in that state's constitution in 1859 back to the context in which the clause had been adopted in Massachusetts.454

-334 See, e.g., Bulman-Pozen & Seifter, supra n. ; Jake Sullivan, The Tenth Amendment and Local Government, 112 YALE L. J. 1935 (2003).
+^{449.} See, e.g., Bulman-Pozen & Seifter, supra note 420, at 879-80, 894-95; Jake Sullivan, The Tenth Amendment and Local Government, 112 YALE L. J. 1935, 1936-67 (2003).

-$^{^{\}rm 335}$ Nikolas Bowie, The Constitutional Right of Self-Government, 130 Yale L. J. 1651 (2021).
+^{450.} Nikolas Bowie, The Constitutional Right of Self-Government, 130 YALE L. J. 1651, 1652-53 (2021).